 CISMED, the information system that allows community pharmacies to report medicine supply incidents, identified 140% more shortages than in the previous year 2021.

 Question 3.
-If you have experienced shortages in the last 12 months in your country, which medicines have been in short supply in community pharmacy?
+In the last 12 months, have you experienced shortages of medical devices in community pharmacy in your country?
 (ATC Level 1, multiple answers per country)